 When President George W Bush handed the baton over to President Clinton to sign the beefed-up North American Free Trade Agreement (NAFTA) in 1992, it rang the death knell for America.
 At the time, concerned citizens were alarmed, for the agreement flew in the face of the constitution: article 1, section 8 that states tariffs are to be levied as a means to support the US government.

-Many insiders warned NAFTA was less about improved investments and exchange of goods than it was a means for mega rich investors and multi-national corporations to grow richer and more powerful from the sweat of cheap labor.
-Others feared for US (Read More....)
+Many insiders warned NAFTA was less about improved investments and exchange of goods than it was a means for mega rich investors and multi-national (Read More...)

 Many of the things that Americans have been able to take for granted for decades are rapidly coming to an end.
 The truth is that a growing economy that produces an ever-increasing amount of good jobs for a thriving middle class is not guaranteed to last forever.
 In fact, there are lots of signs that the middle class in America is already being ripped to shreds.
 The number of Americans on long-term unemployment benefits is exploding, personal bankruptcies are setting new records, foreclosures are at an all-time high and one out of every eight Americans is now on food stamps.
 Meanwhile, the U.S. government is absolutely drowning in debt and America is facing a pension crisis that is so immense that it is almost indescribable.
 Most Americans still assume that even if we do have hard times for a while things will always turn around and eventually get better than ever.
 But sadly, that is just not the case.
 The truth is that the United States is in the early stages of a devastating economic collapse, and the “new normal” is going to be incredibly difficult for a lot of Americans to adjust to.

 The New Normal: Millions Of Chronically Unemployed Americans And Not (Read More...)